5th annual international ethics conference on the past and future of the Columbia River

 Not surprisingly for an international river treaty negotiated during the 1950s (and without including indigenous people in treaty decisions) the Columbia River Treaty has only two purposes: generating hydropower and flood risk management.

-Given this history and unfolding climate change, tribes, First Nations, faith leaders, and NGOs are advocating that Ecosystem Function – river stewardship – be added to the Treaty as a third treaty purpose equal to hydropower and flood risk management.
+Given this history and unfolding climate change, tribes, First Nations, faith leaders, and NGOs are advocating that Ecosystem-based Function – river stewardship – be added to the Treaty as a third treaty purpose equal to hydropower and flood risk management.

-Ecosystem Function includes passage for fish blocked by dams, reconnecting rivers to their floodplains, and stabilizing reservoir levels.
+Ecosystem-based Function includes passage for fish blocked by dams, reconnecting rivers to their floodplains, and stabilizing reservoir levels.
 Also central to the future of the Columbia River: who decides river management?
-To right historic wrongs also requires that Canada and the United States expand river governance to include tribes and First Nations in multinational river governance.
+To right historic wrongs requires that Canada and the United States expand river governance to include tribes and First Nations in multinational river governance.

 One River – Ethics Matter